-- Vehicles and equipment being replaced must be in good operating condition with at least five years of remaining useful life.
+- Vehicles and equipment being replaced must be in good operating condition with remaining useful life of at least five years, or the designated activity life.

-- The model year of the engine installed on a replacement vehicle must be 2012 or newer.
+- The model year of the engine installed on a replacement vehicle or non-road equipment must be 2013 or newer.

 - The replacement vehicle or equipment must be certified to emit at least 25% less NOx than the vehicle or equipment being replaced.
 Certified means approved by the EPA, the CARB, or otherwise accepted by the TCEQ.